 |Get Updates:||Join Our Telegram Group|

-Working Directory: It is a directory on your computer also called a local repository, where you will store all of the files for your project.
-You can create, edit, delete, and organize these files, which reside on your computer.
+Working Directory: It is a directory on your computer, also called a local repository, where you will store all of the files for your project.
+You can create, edit, delete, and organize these files on your computer.

-Staging Area: This is the area where you can list out the changes which you have made to the working directory.
+Staging Area: This is where you can list the changes you have made to the working directory.
 You can also call it a Tracked Local Repository.

-Repository: When we mention repository that means you are talking about the remote repository.
-Where Git permanently stores changes as different versions of the project, which helps keep track of all modifications made to the codebase.
+Repository: When we mention repository, that means you are talking about the remote repository.
+Git permanently stores changes as different versions of the project, which helps keep track of all modifications made to the codebase.

 GIT Staging Commands

-In this blog post we are going to work on a local repository and also will try to track/ untracked the changes of a file by using the Git commands.
+In this blog post, we will work on a local repository and try to track / untrack the changes of a file by using the Git commands.
 So for this, we are going to take the help of the below GIT commands: